snaeem3/roundtable-discord-bot/README.md

     - **Action matrix**- the player in the first column applied their stated action to the corresponding player in row 1
     - **Ally matrix**- the player in the first column chose their ally to be the corresponding player in row 1 _(Note: Allies not applicable in this round per the game rules)_
     - **Round result text**- Information about which players died and tiebreaker points players received for successfully eliminating other players
-  - _(0:50)_ The bot determined a game-end condtion (1 player remaining) and announced the game's result
+  - _(0:50)_ The bot determined a game-end condition (1 player remaining) and announced the game's result

 # Bot Features